-The scientific advisory committee for the 2020-2025 Dietary Guidelines for Americans must address the relationship between dietary patterns and environmental sustainability in its report, and the US Department of Agriculture and US Department of Health and Human Services must respond to these recommendations publicly.
+- The scientific advisory committee for the 2020-2025 Dietary Guidelines for Americans must address the relationship between dietary patterns and environmental sustainability in its report, and the US Department of Agriculture and US Department of Health and Human Services must respond to these recommendations publicly.
 Research has established that current dietary patterns are environmentally unsustainable and has identified dietary shifts that could both reduce chronic disease risk and support long-term food security.
 The scientific advisory committee is charged with providing independent, science-based recommendations on dietary guidelines based on the preponderance of current scientific knowledge.
-Given the strength of the evidence connecting dietary patterns and environmental impacts and the importance of this relationship for long-term public health, the scientific advisory committee has an obligation to address this topic, relying on the results of the Scientific Report of the 2015 Dietary Guidelines Advisory Committee and other relevant recent research.
-In turn, the US Department of Agriculture and the US Department of Health and Human Services have an obligation to provide a public response to the committee's recommendations.
+Given the strength of the evidence connecting dietary patterns and environmental impacts and the importance of this relationship for long-term public health, the scientific advisory committee has an obligation to address this topic, relying on the results of the Scientific Report of the 2015 Dietary Guidelines Advisory Committee and our update to the systematic review.
+In turn, the US Department of Agriculture and the US Department of Health and Human Services have an obligation to provide a public response to the committee's recommendations. - Congress must support the inclusion of sustainability in the 2020-2025 Dietary Guidelines for Americans.
+Policy solutions that generate net public benefit across sectors demonstrate responsible stewardship of public resources and should appeal to members of Congress representing a range of interests.
+Congress should actively support the inclusion of sustainability principles and research in the 2020-2025 Dietary Guidelines for Americans-ensuring that public health, rather than food industry interests, remains the driving force in federal policymaking-and should provide federal agencies with the funding and resources needed to effectively implement dietary guidance across key federal nutrition programs.